tasesmuemils/100DaysOfCode/README.md

 # day 16 27.01.2018
 DOM: how to access elemnts and change them in HTML file.
 Very cool and exciting, writing notes and reading this awesome book almost 4 hours!! today!!!

+# day 17.01.2018
+NodeList and how to select elements from it!
+Awesome stuff!